 Skip to Main Content

-Poultry litter application to loblolly pine forests: growth and nutrient containmentAuthor(s): Alexander L. Friend; Scott D. Roberts; Stephen H. Schoenholtz; Juanita A. Mobley; Patrick D. Gerard
+Poultry Litter Application to Loblolly Pine ForestsAuthor(s): Alexander L. Friend; Scott D. Roberts; Stephen H. Schoenholtz; Juanita A. Mobley; Patrick D. Gerard

 Publication Series: Scientific Journal (JRNL)